News by Subject

 If there are major credential, experience, and education requirements for the position, you may need to point these out in your cover letter just to ensure that you make it past the first round of screening.
 If this is the case, try to cut down on some of the other verbiage you might otherwise include to make sure the letter doesn’t run too long.

 Often, hiring managers use cover letter instructions in job postings to screen out applicants who didn’t follow the instructions.
 Make sure to include any elements that are requested.
-Again, you can balance out the excess length these elements add by shrinking the other components of your cover letter.
+Again, you can balance out the excess length of these elements, by shrinking the other components of your cover letter.

 If the position you are applying for is likely to draw dozens of candidates, it’s likely that hiring managers are going to be sorting through a lot of applications.
 In order to boost your chances of making it past the first round, aim for a shorter, more concise cover letter that is top-loaded with your important information in the first paragraph.